racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/actiontasklet.md

 1. Get the object guid out of the `params` dictionary
 2. Delete the object by using the retrieved guid

+For example:

     TYPE = "lead"
     GUID_FIELD = "%sguid" % TYPE

     def main(q, i, p, params, tags):
-        if GUID_FIELD not in params:
+        if GUID\_FIELD not in params:
-            raise ValueError("Cannot delete %s, there is no %s key in the params" % (TYPE, GUID_FIELD)) guid = params[GUID_FIELD]
+            raise ValueError("Cannot delete %s, there is no %s key in the params" % (TYPE, GUID\_FIELD)) guid = params[GUID_FIELD]

         p.api.model.crm.lead.delete(guid)